At the University of Cincinnati, we know co-op. We ought to – we invented it in 1906, and we’ve been doing it well ever since.

-Cooperative education is an educational model in which students alternate traditional academic semesters with semesters spent working full-time in their chosen field.
-Co-op positions are paid and are offered by a variety of organizations all over the country and the world.
-Students complete between three and five co-op semesters prior to graduation.
-During each co-op semester, students complete an online course intended to help them focus on their academic and professional development.
-Co-op employers are also asked to evaluate student development and performance.
+Cooperative education (often shortened to “co-op”) is an educational model in which a student alternates traditional academic semesters with semesters spent working full-time in the field.
+As a co-op student, you will complete three to five co-op terms prior to graduation.
+During each co-op term, you will complete an online course to help you focus on your academic and professional development.
+Your co-op employers also evaluate your performance.